 The program is seeking applicants who have the academic, personal and professional qualifications that would make them outstanding prospects toward becoming ethically sensitive, well-informed, and highly competent practitioners.
 They should possess high academic aptitude and a demonstrable pattern of interest and personal qualifications that would enable them to function effectively in working with problems of individuals, families, and social systems.
 Applicants with a bachelor’s degree and excellent undergraduate credentials or a master’s degree in psychology or a related mental-health discipline will be given full consideration.
-The deadline for the Psy.D. application is January 8.
-That means that everything must be received by January 8.
+The deadline for the completed Psy.D. application, and all required supporting documents, is January 8.
 Any application materials received after January 8 will not be considered.

 To be accepted for admission to the program, a candidate must:

 - Complete the Application for Admission which may be obtained at http://lasalle.edu/grad accompanied by the stipulated application fee payable to La Salle University.
 The application fee is waived for applications submitted online.

 - Provide evidence of an earned baccalaureate degree from an accredited institution with a major in psychology or a related discipline.
 Those entering with a B.A. must have a grade-point-average of 3.0 on a 4.0 scale; those with an M.A., a 3.2.
 The record should show the completion of 15 hours in psychology with particular reference to General Psychology, Developmental Psychology, Personality, Statistics, Methodology and Tests and Measurements (Students lacking these required courses will be required to complete them prior to matriculation).

 - Provide official transcripts from the institutions of higher education showing all undergraduate and previous graduate study.